 The present day generation of the Batwa Pygmies have tried to adapt to a new life outside the forests of South Western Uganda.
 They have had to learn how to survive for the sake of their families.
 They now grow fruits, vegetables and crops like potatoes for livelihood.
 The Batwa also rear domestic animals and keep bees to harvest honey for sell at the market.
 Some of the Batwa people have formed music and dance troupes to entertain tourists who visit their camps or in hotels found in the neighboring communities.

-The Batwa people have also been receiving support from government bodies like the Uganda Wildlife Authority (UWA), the National Forest Authority (NFA) and other development partners.
-These development partners and Non-Government Organizations include the Kellerman Foundation and the United Organisation for Batwa Development in Uganda.
+development partners and Non-Government Organizations include the Kellerman Foundation and the United Organisation for Batwa Development in Uganda.
 These organizations and government Agencies have worked hard to help the Batwa people adapt to life outside the forest.
 They provide low cost social services like health care, education and clean water sources.
 The government and International Development Agencies also provide materials to the Batwa for constructing permanent homes.
-Unfortunately, despite great effort by the government and international Development Agencies, it is not correct to say that the Batwa people have adapted to life outside the forest.
-Most of the elderly Batwa still reminisce about life in the forest and how everything was so easy back in the days.
-It is the young generation of Batwa people who are coping well.
-Many have embraced education and are doing well.
+Unfortunately, despite great effort by the government and international Development Agencies, the Batwa people have not fully adapted to life outside the forest.
+Most of the elderly Batwa still

 It is important to point out that many Batwa people have taken advantage of the opportunities presented by gorilla tourism.
 Some act as Guides or work in the hotels found in Bwindi and Mgahinga National Park.
 They also earn money by selling souvenir to tourists.
-The issue of proper compensation of the Batwa for their evictions is still a sensitive matter but that only the government can resolve.
+The issue of proper compensation of the Batwa for their evictions is still a sensitive matter that only the government can resolve.

 Visiting the Batwa People of Uganda

-Most Travelers visiting Bwindi or Mgahinga National Park for gorilla trekking usually add the Batwa Cultural experience for a complete tour.
-It is one way of supporting the Batwa people.
-The Batwa sell souvenirs and other artisan products to tourists.
-Money generated from tourism helps support some of projects supporting the Batwa.
-The Batwa visit in Bwindi is less exciting compared to the Batwa Trail organized in Mgahinga.
+Trail organized in Mgahinga.
 The experience in Mgahinga takes longer and is designed to be led by the Batwa people themselves.
 The Batwa Trail in Mgahinga is organized in the forest.
 Visitors are led by the Batwa to their former forest homes where they get to learn everything about the life of these hunters and gatherers.
 Travelers are taught how to hunt, identify local medicines/herbs and know the different sounds in the forest.
 The experience in Bwindi takes you to one of the Batwa settlements at the edge of the forest for cultural entertainment and some exposure to how the people lived off the forest.
 The experience in Bwindi takes a shorter time and doesn’t take you right into the forest for an authentic experience.

 Regardless of whether you go for the Batwa visit in Bwindi or the more comprehensive Batwa Trail in Mgahinga, you should expect to learn a lot about the tribe.
 You may even question if it was the right thing to remove them from the forest.
 A typical visit involves observing the women prepare meals for their families and meeting the elders of the community.
 These elders will share important information about how the Batwa hunted for bush meat, how they would harvest honey or identified the right medicinal plants to cure the sick.
 At the end of each encounter, expect to be entertained with joyful songs and dances from the dance troupes.